jfi/humantime/README.md

     >> HumanTime.between t1, t2
     => "1 hour"

-You can also additional options to #output or #between.
+You can also pass additional options to #output or #between.

 To round up times: